 Both Kingfisher Cabin and Cobnuts are now available for short stays year round.
 Buzzard Barn and Butterwell Cottage during peak season are both a 7 night minimum with a FRIDAY changeover (excluding Christmas and New Year which fall on a Friday in 2020).
 The rest of the year we offer a 2 night minimum.
 Please check our booking page for peak and off-peak dates.

 To further our committment to being the ultimate dog friendly destination in Cornwall we now allow up to 3 dogs.
 With over 40 acres and a stones throw from the Camel Trail it really is canine heaven at Butterwell Farm.

 We were extremely pleased to receive the TripAdvisor 2019 Certificate of Excellence for all of our cottages last year and just when we think our feedback can’t get any better the reviews we receive continue to take our breath away!
-If you would like to read our reviews just click on the TripAdvisor logo on each individual property page on our website.
+Visit our review page.

 Review for Kingfisher Cabin December 2019: Perfect relaxation and tranquility